Approved by the Energy, Environment, and Water Policy Committee On November 20, 2023

 Rationale

-The possibilities of service interruptions through loss of the physical integrity of water systems becomes more significant as systems age or are exposed to natural hazards and malevolent acts.
+The possibilities of service interruptions through loss of the integrity of water systems become more significant as systems age or are exposed to natural hazards and malevolent acts.
 Since some emergencies are likely to require a need to coordinate with other services and utilities, the plans should be developed jointly with other public and quasi-public organizations that are likely to be impacted by an emergency.

-This policy has worldwide application.
+This policy has worldwide application

 ASCE Policy Statement 348